datasciencemasters/go/README.md

 The open-source curriculum for learning to be a Data Scientist.
 Curriculum resources from both universities and working Data Scientists focuses on foundational theory and applied skills.
 The OSDSM is collectively-maintained and open to PRs.

 The goal of this curriculum is to prepare the student for an entry level Data Scientist role, using open source materials, at no cost but with the same calibur of materials found in the most reputable paid programs.
-Books not offered for free are often available through a public library, indicated here with current list price.
+Books not offered for free are often available through a public library, also indicated here with current list price.
 The Masters is self-guided and self-accredited.
 To better support credibility, the structure now includes a Capstone project intended to demonstrate the student's problem solving approach, skills in execution, and communication.
 Upon completion, the student can award oneself a [Credential](https://help.accredible.com/add-your-credential-to-linkedin) on LinkedIn from the Open Source Data Science Masters.
 As with all things, the OSDSM is best played as a team sport (try finding people on [r/learndatascience](https://www.reddit.com/r/learndatascience/)).

 This is called a "Masters" because it is primarily concerned with "upper-level" college course material in mathematics, programming, economics, or related disciplines.
 Come as you are!